Alpha Natural Resources: 2011, Massey Energy acquisition

-On January 31, 2011 Alpha Natural Resources acquired coal producer Massey Energy for US$7.1 billion, completed in June 2011, creating the second biggest coal miner by market capitalization.
+On January 31, 2011 Alpha acquired coal producer Massey Energy for US$7.1 billion, completed in June 2011, creating the second biggest coal miner by market capitalization.
 The merged company (54% owned by Alpha Natural Resources) would be the leading producer of metallurgical coal in the US and have the second largest reserves of coal (5.1 billion tons).
 Merging operations with Massey is estimated to reduce combined operating costs by $150 million.
 7,000 of the 14,000 employees are in West Virginia.
 In 2010, demand for thermal coal rose while metallurgical coal demand was flat; it made up only 14% of coal sales, down from 17% in 2009.

 Massey Energy had become a takeover target after suffering large income losses and negative publicity following an explosion at West Virginia's Upper Big Branch mine that killed 29 employees.
 Direct costs related to the incident amounted to $128.9 million.
 Federal regulators and the Mine Safety and Health Administration blamed the explosion on Massey's poor practices; however, the company contested the findings, citing a methane leak.

 The corporate takeover of Massey Energy was completed in June 2011 after shareholders of both companies voted for the merger.
 99% of Massey shareholders voted for the deal (77% of them voted), while 98% of Alpha's shareholders supported it (83% of them voted).
 Alpha secured $3.3 billion in financing for the takeover from Citigroup and JPMorgan Chase.
 The combined entity will be the world's number three producer of metallurgical coal, behind BHP and Teck Resources.

-Alpha Natural Resources settled Massey's Upper Big Branch Mine disaster liabilities with the U.S. Attorney for $209 million on December 6, 2011.
+Alpha settled Massey's Upper Big Branch Mine disaster liabilities with the U.S. Attorney for $209 million on December 6, 2011.
 The settlement included $41.5 million to the survivors and families of the deceased.
 The Mine Safety and Health Administration additionally assessed a $10.8 million fine for 369 citations and orders, the largest fine for a mine accident in US history.